Yacoby/cs-large-practical/doc/README.md

 * LDM (Logarithmic Direct Method) preforms a binary search against the list of reactions rather than a linear search.
 This makes SDM useless but will probably only have a noticeable impact on performance for very large numbers of reactions
 * Dependency Graph maintains a dependency graph of what applying a reaction will effect.
 It uses this to minimize the number of calculations needed.

-I did not build a big enough system to find where one where using logarithmic search made a significant performance gain and I would suspect
+I did not build a big enough system to find where one where using logarithmic search made a significant performance gain and I would suspect that with a larger number of reactions this would start to make a difference.

 Although (I would assume) outside the scope of this project would be to write the file as binary, which would avoid the string concatenation